deigil/private-site/content/blog/pixel-9-custom-rom-root.md

 7. Run `adb devices`, accept the RSA, and run `adb reboot bootloader`
 8. Then run `fastboot flash init_boot magisk_patched-<random>.img` and reboot back to system.

 Once the phone reboots, go back into Magisk, and you should see that it is now rooted.
-I will not go into much detail about what you can do with a rooted device, but lets just say it opens a lot of doors.

 Continue to the next section to learn how to pass integrity so that bank apps and your wallet work properly.